Affordable Housing: Defining the Problem

 Intent: Residents own a home but not the land under it.
 They pay a reduced mortgage and a perpetual lease for the land.

 Profit Machine: It patiently waits as the community develops and property values go up.
-Then, as property values reach their peak, it jacks up the lease, driving residents into insolvency.
+Then, as property values reach their peak, it jacks up the rent, driving residents into insolvency.
 From there, it demands that they vacate the land and take the house with them, which ranges from too expensive to simply impossible.
 The residents are evicted both from the land and from their house.
 The land and the house are now ready for the scheme reset or land redevelopment.

 Shared Assets